 Anyway, a few months went by and still the three-year-old insisted that he wanted to be alone with the baby.
 The parents put it off as long as they could, hoping that the older kid would forget, but his demands just got more and more persistent.
 Finally, they agreed to leave the two very young children in a room alone for a few minutes.
 Standing just outside the room, they listened for anything out-of-the-ordinary, while their son was FINALLY alone with the baby, and this is what they heard:

-The two-year-old said to the newborn:
+The three-year-old said to the newborn:

 "Tell me what God is like, cause I'm starting to forget."

-Using the metaphor of golf, Bagger repeats that there is "somethin' we was born with...
+Going back and using the metaphor of golf, Bagger repeats that there is "somethin' we was born with...
 Somethin' that's ours and ours alone...
 Somethin' that can't be taught to ya or learned...
 Somethin' that got to be remembered...
 Over time the world can, rob us of that swing...
 It get buried inside us under all our wouldas and couldas and shouldas...
 Some folk even forget what their swing was like."